 The physical examination may include a neurological exam to check reflexes, sensory function, balance, and other physiological aspects of the brain and nervous system.

-Diagnostic imaging tests — including MRI, CT scan and electroencephalogram — may be ordered to look for damage or abnormalities in the brain.
+Imaging tests — including MRI and CT scan — may be ordered to look for damage or abnormalities in the brain.
 Blood tests can check for infection, nutritional deficiencies or other issues.
+An electroencephalogram may be ordered to look for the presence of seizure activity.

 You Are ...
 The Campaign for Mayo Clinic